Towards Continual Reinforcement Learning: A Review and Perspectives: On Evaluation of Continual RL Agents: Benchmarks Metrics

-\paragraph{Towards Broader Evaluation Criteria for Continual RL.} At the intersection of metrics (what to measure) and domains (how to measure)\footnote{We acknowledge that evaluation of deep RL agents faces several challenges pertaining to reproducibility (see ~\cite{henderson2017deep, khetarpal2018re}).
+At the intersection of metrics (what to measure) and domains (how to measure)\footnote{We acknowledge that evaluation of deep RL agents faces several challenges pertaining to reproducibility (see ~\citep{henderson2017deep, khetarpal2018re}).
 This is even more reason for the community to move towards standardized evaluation benchmarks for continual RL.} we recommend that bsuite \citep{osband2019behaviour} is a promising example of the type of framework needed for training and evaluating agents in a continual fashion.
 In Figure~\ref{fig:unifiedcrlframework} we highlight some important evaluation criteria to consider to better understand the performance of continual RL agents.
-For a given degree and nature of non-stationarity (see Sec.~\ref{fig:taxonomy_formalisms}), researchers should generate a set of carefully designed experiments with a carefully chosen complexity to train and evaluate the continual RL agent on.
+For a given degree and nature of non-stationarity (see Sec.~\ref{fig:taxonomy_formalisms}), researchers should generate a set of carefully designed experiments with a carefully chosen complexity to train and evaluate continual RL agents.
 Ideally, proper empirical analysis would result in a measure of the behavior along different dimensions of probe-metrics as shown in the Fig.~\ref{fig:unifiedcrlframework}.